hgminh95/blog/content/posts/heat-your-laptop.md

 - What is the best one depends on various factors, e.g. how warm you want it to be, how much battery you have left, etc. But in term of heat/power ratio, SIMD seems to be the winner here.

 In conclusion, staying warm during a flight when conserving your laptop's battery power is indeed possible.
 Just remember to keep an eyes on your laptop to avoid overheating issues.
 Safe travel and happy computing!

+_There are probably a lot of holes in the benchmark or the analysis, if you spot something fishy, feel free to comment down below :)_